A-I-Research-Facility/Self-driving-cars/Module 1/README.md

 # 💢 Module 1 : Requirements for Autonomy

 Self driving cars can be considered as rich, inter-disciplinary problems.
+This module is focused on introducing the language and structure of problem definition, along with most salient elements of driving task and environment.

-This module with :
+This module deals with :
-* Introduction of the problem
-* Language and structure of problem definition
+* Defining necessary environmental elements
+* Breakdown of driving tasks into decisions and actions
-* Salient elements of driving task
+* Analysis of factors affecting driving task
-* Definition of driving environment
+* Perception, prediction, planning requirements for driving

 <br>